 Of course, targeting organic rankings on search engines is not inherently important for social media content, but you can kickstart content you wrote for SEO purposes by sharing it on social media.
 As interest in (and traffic to) the content grows, so will its search position.
-Keyword targeting for SEO is easiest when the content has lots of text that’s visible for web crawlers (blogs, pillar pages, articles, listicles).
+SEO keyword tracking software can help you create content with text that’s optimal and visible for web crawlers (blogs, pillar pages, articles, listicles).

 Well, it’s a combination of visual, emotional, interactive, shareable, and human.
 Not every content offer can hit all five of these qualities, but you’re on the right track if you’re addressing each one regularly.
 Again, certain types of social media content will offer unique advantages in each area.